sumit7428563756/Baat_Chit/README.md

-📱 baat_chit
+📱 Baat_Chit

-baat_chit is a real-time chat application built on Firebase for authentication and Firebase Realtime Database for chat synchronization.
+Baat_Chit is a real-time chat application built on Firebase for authentication and Firebase Realtime Database for chat synchronization.
 The app follows MVVM architecture with Dagger Hilt for dependency injection, and Sockets for real-time communication.

 It includes features such as audio calls, video calls, media sharing (photos, videos, location), and status view — similar to modern messaging apps like WhatsApp.